 In what ways did Jesus’ resurrection impact Christianity—and why are people still trying to disprove it?
-Alistair Begg addresses these questions from a historical perspective, responding to many of the common ways sceptics try to refute the reality of an actual, historical Resurrection.
+Alistair Begg addresses these questions from a historical perspective, responding to many of the common ways skeptics try to refute the reality of an actual, historical resurrection.
 As Scripture makes clear, Jesus’ triumph over death challenges believers to live with joy and hope in the unmistakable reality of the risen Christ.

 Father, grant that in the study of the Bible we may see Christ in all of his risen power and glory, and that we might see ourselves in need of him as a Savior and a friend, and that we might be reminded of the glorious privilege that is granted to us to go and tell others about this living Jesus.
 Help us now, we pray, in the study of the Bible.
 For Jesus’ sake.
 Amen.

 Please be seated.
 Can I invite you to turn to Luke chapter 24?
 Although we’re not going to expound Luke 24, at least I want us to turn to it this morning to get us back on track with our studies in Luke’s Gospel.
 We’re coming to the final chapter—fifty-three verses, which we’re going to study consecutively and systematically, as is our pattern—a chapter that begins with the empty tomb and ends with the ascension, and a chapter that we want to take great care with, as we’ve done with the others.
 I don’t know how long we’ll be here; be here for some time, as long as it takes us to get to grips with what Luke is telling us.